-Some hiring managers will think you can hire people in 3 weeks.
+Some hiring managers will think you can hire people in three weeks.
 Others think you’ll only need to offer 50-80% of the salary the market pays for certain types of hires.
 It’s going to be an uphill battle to get your managers to align their expectations with the challenging truths of the tech talent market.
 To avoid this, ask a lot of questions on the front end, and set expectations fairly when you start--also, as you get up to speed and measure progress, learn how to use and report historical data to predict results and establish the right resourcing needs over time.

-2. You don’t have a coordinator.
-So you are only half Recruiter; you’re also half Coordinator.
-You’re also your own Sourcer--you have all 3 jobs and can’t do any of them as well as you’d like.
-You may not get another resource right away, but once you get fluent with your internal recruiting math and build your credibility, it’s pretty easy to demonstrate the ROI of these hires.
+In startup recruiting, the first Recruiter is only half Recruiter; you’re also half Coordinator.
+You’re also your own Sourcer--you have all three jobs and can’t do any of them as well as you’d like.
+You may not get another resource right away, but once you're fluent with your internal recruiting math and once you build your credibility, it’s pretty easy to demonstrate the ROI of these hires.

 Building an employment brand might be another of your jobs.
 What to do: This is well worth spending time on, even though your time is scarce.
 Seek out cross-functional partners (maybe in marketing) - a strong employment brand helps the company in many ways.

-You need to learn how (and when) to ask for the necessary resources, and create a budget, choosing priorities wisely so you can have quick quality results plus a solid plan for longer term hiring volume.
+You need to learn how (and when) to ask for the necessary resources and create a budget, choosing priorities wisely so you can have quick quality results plus a solid plan for longer-term hiring volume.
 Work with your hiring managers or executive team to establish the right success metrics for your job and build a plan to meet those targets.